OfficeDev/office-scripts-docs/docs/resources/samples/write-large-dataset.md

 }

 /**
- * A Helper function that computes the target range given the target range's starting cell
+ * A helper function that computes the target range given the target range's starting cell
  * and selected range and updates the values.
  */
 function updateTargetRange(
   targetCell: ExcelScript.Range,